okamyz/rebrand_website/README.md

-# Rebrand Website – SDN Bringin 01, Semarang
+# Rebrand Website – SDN Bringin 01, Kota Semarang

 This repository contains the redesigned website for **SDN Bringin 01**, a primary school in Semarang.
 Our goal was to modernize the user interface and improve overall usability while retaining simplicity and accessibility.